Intensity-Modulated Radiation Therapy

 Patients can return to their normal activities following IMRT.
 There is no need to rest or take special precautions.
 Patients will not be radioactive, so there is also no need to avoid people or refrain from personal contact.

 Radiation therapy is a common treatment recommendation for patients with prostate cancer, gynecologic cancer, or a tumor that’s localized in the urinary system.
 The potential risks associated with traditional radiation therapy come from prolonged exposure to the radiation that’s necessary to kill cancer cells.
-With IMRT, there are several possible benefits for patients, including:
+With IMRT, possible benefits include improved precision of radiation delivery, higher radiation doses with fewer side effects, and reduced treatment toxicity.

-Sessions normally take place five days a week for several weeks.
-Each application takes about 15-30 minutes.
-Once a treatment schedule is set, it’s important not to miss any of your sessions to improve the odds of seeing the desired results.
-Follow-up examinations are usually done after IMRT sessions have been completed to confirm that all affected tissues have been successfully treated.
-The odds of recurrence will depend on the type of cancer and factors such as overall health and lifestyle.
-Potential side effects associated with IMRT are generally mild and temporary.
+Sessions normally take place five days a week for several weeks, and each application takes about 15-30 minutes.
+Once a treatment schedule is set, it’s important not to miss sessions.
+Follow-up examinations are usually done after IMRT sessions to confirm that all affected tissues have been successfully treated, and potential side effects are generally mild and temporary.